parthh-patel/Classroom-Flu-Spread-Simulation-2024/README.md

 - **plot_helper.py**: Contains all the plotting functions used to visualize histograms and evolution plots.
 It uses a combination of Bokeh and Matplotlib libraries to make visual representations of the simulation results.

+- **img folder**: These images are from the final report and are used in the readme file.

-- **4 dst files**: These files are used in the Arena input analyzer and are not important for understanding the project.
+- **dst folder**: These dst files are used in the Arena input analyzer and are not important for understanding the project.